kevinyswong/kevinyswong.github.io/index.md

 <p>
 Here are the facts.
 <a href="https://www.brookings.edu/blog/the-avenue/2018/03/14/the-us-will-become-minority-white-in-2045-census-projects/">Estimates</a>
 project that the country will become majority non-white in 2045.
-It's very soon—I'll likely still be alive when it happens.
+It's very soon— I'll likely still be alive when it happens.
 What do whites, who are losing representation, think of this?
 A
 <a href="https://www.pewresearch.org/social-trends/2019/03/21/views-of-demographic-changes-in-america/">survey</a>
 found nearly as many view it positively (26%) as negatively (28%).
 </p>